-We will evade the difficulty of negative velocity by establishing a "negative factor" (dA) which has no dimension or numerical value, it is only a (-) although if the necessity arises it can be given an arbitrary value of (-1) for mathematical needs.
+The equation for temporal motion has to be on a quantum level to satisfy the observational evidence that suggests the opinion that the Universe comes from a singularity.
+We do so by establishing a "negative factor" (dA) which has no dimension or numerical value, it is only a (-) although if the necessity arises it can be given an arbitrary value of (-1) for mathematical needs.